 - Bacon jam

-Tips for Awesome Pancakes
+Tips for Perfect Pancakes

 TWO.
 Don’t overmix the batter.
 This activates more gluten and can make your pancakes feel tough or chewy.
 Small lumps in the thick batter are ok.

 THREE.
 Butter has a relatively low smoke point, so using it for your non-stick agent on a griddle or skillet can result in burning easily.
 For this, oil or spray is actually better.
 Slather them in butter after they are done cooking.